Tariq A. Khemees, MD

 Previous position: Urology Resident, The Ohio State University, Columbus, OH

-Dr. Khemees completed his SUO fellowship in urologic oncology at UW in 2020 and will be joining the Central Ohio Urology Group in Columbus, OH.
+Dr. Khemees completed his SUO fellowship in urologic oncology at UW in 2020 and is currently on staff at OhioHealth in Columbus, OH.
 While at UW, Dr. Khemees published three articles as primary author and contributed to three others.
 He presented papers at the Society of Urologic Oncology annual meetings, the 2018 Society for Basic Urologic Research annual meeting, as well as at the American Urological Association.
 He won a best poster award at the SUO for his work looking at urine markers.

 Shivashankar Damodaran, MD

 Previous position: Assistant Professor of Urology and General Surgery in Sri Satya Sai Medical College and Research Institute